 Problems with data integrity and how you use data in your facility can also have wider consequences, whether related to a new smart manufacturing solution or not.
-We can see this in a study that analyzed warning letters issued to pharmaceutical manufacturers by the FDA.
+We can see this in a study that analysed warning letters issued to pharmaceutical manufacturers by the FDA.
 The researchers looked at warning letters issued between 2010 and 2020 and found that 21 percent involved data integrity issues.
 Only process validation had a greater number of citations.

 In other words, data and data integrity are crucial to the systems and processes you use today.